Cozy Peach Kitchen

 Circular chocolate cookie topped with flakes of salt on a piece of parchment paper

-Yes, these chocolate chocolate chip cookies freeze well.
+• Freeze the cookies: Eating these cookies frozen was my favorite way to enjoy them as a kid!
 Let cool entirely before transferring to an airtight container.
 Freeze for up 3 months.
 They will thaw quickly at room temperature.

-Yes, you can freeze the cookie dough together or freeze individual cookie dough balls for quick baking.
+• Freeze the cookie dough: The cookie dough can be frozen as one large batch or as individual cookie dough balls for quick baking.
 Let the cookie dough thaw overnight in the fridge before using.
 Individual cookie dough balls can be baked immediately, just bake for an extra minute in the oven.
+They'll be a little puffier than cookies baked with room temp dough.

 Circular brown cookie surrounded by more cookies on parchment paper